Tharuntamilmani/Tharuntamilmani/README.md

 ### Pre-Final Year Information Technology Student | AI/ML • Backend • Systems Engineering

-I’m an IT student who started with the classic:
+I'm an IT student who likes building things I probably could have avoided building.

+It started with:

-> “I’ll just train a model.”
+> “I'll just train a model.”

-…and somehow ended up building APIs, databases, automation systems, distributed components, dashboards, containers, and questioning my life choices at 2 AM.
+Then came the API.

+Then the database.

+Then Docker.

+Then testing.

+Then some completely unnecessary architecture that somehow became necessary.

+And now I'm here.

-I’m interested in **AI, Machine Learning, Backend Engineering, MLOps, Computer Vision, and System Design** — especially the part where a cool idea has to survive outside a Jupyter Notebook.
+I’m interested in **AI, Machine Learning, Backend Engineering, MLOps, Computer Vision, AI Agents, and System Design**.

-I like building things that are not only intelligent, but also **usable, testable, deployable, and preferably still working the next morning**.
+What I enjoy most is taking an idea from **“this would be cool”** to **“wait... this actually works.”**

+I’m especially interested in what happens **after the model is trained** — how to turn it into something that can communicate with other systems, handle failures, store data, be tested, deployed, and hopefully not require me to manually restart it every morning.

 ## What I'm Building

 ### Universal Log Pre-Processing Framework — ULPF

+Cybersecurity logs are supposed to help you understand what happened.

+Unfortunately, they first have to agree on what language they're speaking.

+ULPF is my attempt to solve that problem.

-A modular cybersecurity framework for turning messy, inconsistent security logs into **standardized and traceable events**.
+It's a modular cybersecurity event-processing framework designed to take **different security and network log formats** and turn them into **standardized, traceable events**.

-Because apparently the world decided that every system should have its own log format.

-ULPF is being built around independent modules for:
+The system covers:

 * Log ingestion and format detection
 * Parser engine and parser registry